kw7oe/kw7oe.github.io/content/posts/writing-a-vim-command.md

 Since B+ Tree operations often involve several phases, I have to do this a lot of time.
 Depending on which operation I'm implementing, I might need to print at different line.
-It felt really repetitive to do that.
+It felt repetitive to do that.

 Hence, I decided to write a `vim` command to insert the `println!` code snippet!
 By the end of this short post, we will have a `:Rd` _(Rust debug)_ command